Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/files_used.md

     Note that the [``EasyBuild-config``](../modules/EasyBuild-config) generic module
     also sets the environment variable ``EASYBUILD_SUFFIX_MODULES_PATH`` to the empty string to omit the ``all`` level in the EasyBuild modules directory structure.

+## The scripts and scripts/lumitools subdirectories

+The scripts subdirectory contains a number of shell scripts to initialise a new installation, new software stack in the installation, or various substeps of this.
+Several of those scripts are just wrapper scripts that call a Python routine to do the work.

 ## Note: Files and directories referred to from outside the LUMI software structure